-21. ITEMS FROM HOME
+20. ITEMS FROM HOME

-Your child should not bring candy, toys, or money from home except on designated FUN FRIDAYS.
-All fun Friday items must be labeled with your child's name and remain in your child's backpack during the school day.
+Your child should not bring candy, toys, or money from home except on designated Fun Days.
+All items must be labeled with your child's name and remain in your child's backpack during the school day.
 This policy prevents hurt feelings and lost or broken belongings.
-Electronic devices such as iPad's, tablets and cell phones are not permitted during FUN FRIDAY time.
-Children who bring these items to school will not be allowed to remove them from their backpacks during FUN FRIDAY activities.
+Electronic devices such as iPad's, tablets and cell phones are not permitted at any time.
+Children who bring these items to school will not be allowed to remove them from their backpacks.

-22. DRESS CODE
+21. DRESS CODE